Arcadia-Science/2024-unicellular-tracking/README.md

 ## Data
-The full dataset underlying the pub is in excess of 300 GB and thus has been uploaded to the BioImage Archive (DOI: [10.6019/S-BIAD1298](https://doi.org/10.6019/S-BIAD1298)).
+The full dataset underlying the pub is 355 GB and thus has been uploaded to the BioImage Archive (DOI: [10.6019/S-BIAD1298](https://doi.org/10.6019/S-BIAD1298)).
 To enable users to perform the analysis related to motility metrics, this repository provides CSV files containing summary motility statistics.
 More information is provided in [data/](data/README.md).

 ## Scripts